Samsursekh/Placement-Practice/priya-practise/React.md

+# what is memoization?
+# what is redux ?
+# difference btween shalow copy or deep copy?
+# what is the difference between framwork and library
+#  explain the flow of redux?
+#  how does react work?
+#  what is the difference between react and redux ?
+# what is the difference between redux and context api?
+#  difference between state and props?
+# what is useContext?
+# what is useMemo
+# ehat is useCallback hook?

+# what are classes?
+# how to manage a state?
+# what is difference between contolled components and unctrooled components?
+# what is react-router-dom
+# is it possible to creat a custom hook in react ? yes then how?
+# is react a library
+#  what is react-fiber
+# what is eventEmmitors
+# what is ref
+# what is dom element and example
+# what is state of component in react?

 # what is Reactjs?
 - React is a JavaScript library that makes building user interfaces easy.
 - It was developed by Facebook.